Looking for a Desktop Support Engineer Job?

-So, this was all about the Basics and Fundamentals that you need to work on before going in for the interview of a Desktop Support Engineer.
+So, this was all about the fundamentals that you need to work on before going in for the interview of a Desktop Support Engineer.

 Now let us see what exactly happens inside the box.
 What questions generally does the HR, Recruiter or the Interviewer asks for the post of Desktop Support Engineer.

 Common Desktop Support Engineer Interview Questions and Answers:

 The following mentioned are a few desktop support interview questions along with its answers.

 1. Which is the most comfortable Windows OS for you to work on?

 It is one of the most common questions that can be asked to you in the interview.
 For this, you just need to do a bit study on the different OS and select the one with which you are most comfortable.